 Neetu: My suggestions for both organisations & individuals would be

 • Take firm steps to prohibit sexual harassment.
-Creating clearly defined sexual-harassment policies, instituting complaint procedures, making harassment training in-person and interactive, and conducting bystander awareness training are all needed.
+Effective sexual harassment prevention requires clear policies, complaint procedures, in-person interactive training, and bystander awareness training.

 • Ensure equality in pay and promotions.
 Pay audits, greater transparency and setting current wages without regard to past salary history will help.

 • Improve family-friendly policies.
 Benefits such as paid family and medical leave, flextime help workers balance their tasks at work with those at home and reduce women’s likelihood of leaving their jobs.